eeDesignLab/Exploring-the-STM32F446RE-MCU/README.md

 ### Description
-This project aims to exploring both the STM32F446RE Microcontroller and the ARM Cortex-M4 architecture in a "low level" perspective.
+This project aims to exploring both the STM32F446RE Microcontroller and the ARM Cortex-M4 architecture in a "low-level" perspective.

 Reference:  [eedesignlab.com](https://eedesignlab.com/exploring-the-stm32f446-mcu-introduction/)